mihasya/alsocloud/part1.md

   * Random load distribution
   * A mostly-textbook DHT
   * Generally well understood by developers
-  * A perfect foundation for our architecture (we'll get back to this)
+  * A perfect foundation for our architecture

 <!SLIDE>